slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"To successfully change a status quo maintained by a minority you only need to unite the majority.
 How?
 Make a non-violent revolution: low risk will make more people to participate."
 -- Srdja Popovic [1973]*

-The only successful changes are those coming from within.
+The only successful changes come from within.

-Burocracy prevents low probability events to happen at the expense of making more systems that the other people must comply and that take happiness from them.

 > *"If you want to destroy any nation without war, make adultery or nudity common in the young generation."
 -- Saladin [1137]*